udacity/frontend-grading-engine/README.md

 * **Suite** and **ActiveTest**.
 An individual test (ie. one line in the widget) is an instance of an ActiveTest.
 ActiveTests are organized into Suites.
 Each Suite comes with its own name, which is displayed above its set of tests in the widget.
 * **Registrar**.
 This file contains the logic for creating new tests when the Feedback is turned on and removing tests when the Feedback is turned off.
 * The `<test-widget>` and everything inside of it were built as custom elements with HTML imports.

+### Development Workflow

+1. Run `gulp watch` from `/`
+2. Make changes.
+3. Open `/sample/index.html` to run regression testing.
+4. If you're adding a new feature, add new passing and failing tests to `/sample/tests.json` (and modify `/sample/index.html` if necessary).
+5. Submit a pull request!

 Did you read this far?
 You're awesome :)